cedars-sinai-genomics-core/miRNA_pipeline/README.md

 ## Deliverables
 1. PDF file of the QC metrics, from "Quality Control" tab from the Qiagen project experiment page
-2. miRNA_piRNA_trimmed_expression_value.csv, generated from expression values from "Samples" tabe from the Qiagen project experiment page
+2. `miRNA_piRNA_trimmed_expression_value.csv` generated from expression values from "Samples" tabe from the Qiagen project experiment page